Thier02/parade/README.md

 ## Overview

-This script is designed to automate the update of the parade state on the Royal Military College of Canada (RMC) portal.
+This script is designed to automate the update of the parade state on the portal.
 It utilizes Playwright for automating interactions with the website.

 ## Configuration
 ### This step is optional, however it is recommended for security reasons